-This factsheet has first been published in September 2020 and is being updated in 2023 as part of the efforts of PREVENT Waste Alliance Plastic Working Group on Social Inclusion.
-This is a preliminary version of the updated factsheet.
+This factsheet has first been published in September 2020 and was updated in 2023 as part of the efforts of the PREVENT Waste Alliance Plastic Working Group on Social Inclusion.

-This factsheet describes how informal workers and enterprises can be integrated into waste collection, sorting and recycling systems for packaging as part of the Extended Producer Responsibility (EPR) concept and related municipal waste management initiatives without leaving aside workers under vulnerable working conditions in formal waste management markets.
+This factsheet describes how informal workers and enterprises can be integrated into waste collection, sorting and recycling systems for packaging as part of the Extended Producer Responsibility (EPR) concept and related municipal waste management.
+The recommendations include strategies how to integrate workers under vulnerable working conditions in formal waste management markets.

-It explores, among others, the following questions: Which forms of organisation (e.g. cooperatives) are suitable and which role can they play for the integration of informal workers?
+It explores, among others, the following questions: Which forms of organisation (e.g., cooperatives) are suitable and which role can they play for the integration of informal workers?
 How can working conditions and income of informal waste pickers be improved and sustainable business models be set up?
 How can access to healthcare and social services be improved?
-This is analysed with a "Just Transition" perspective recently stressed by waste picker organisations, seeking to ensure that "nobody is left behind."
-Two case studies are briefly mentioned at the end of this factsheet, complemented by other key readings and sources
+This is analysed through a "Just Transition" perspective recently stressed by waste picker organisations, seeking to ensure that "nobody is left behind."
+Two case studies are briefly mentioned at the end of this factsheet, complemented by other key readings and sources.

 In low- and middle-income countries, separate collection, sorting and recycling of specific types of packaging waste is often carried out by the informal economy, sometimes in parallel to the official waste management system.
 The activities of the informal sector are driven by a combination of the market value of certain recyclable materials and the socio-economic conditions affecting some sections of the population.
-Over time, some form of informal waste management system covering the collection, sale and, to a more limited extent, the processing of recyclable materials has developed in virtually every city in the world.
+Nearly every city in the world has developed some form of informal waste management system over time.
+These range from improving waste segregation at households through educational activities, separate collection, sale and, to a more limited extent, the processing of recyclable materials.
 For the purposes of this factsheet, the term 'informal worker' refers to workers with no legal employment contracts, work/operating permits, access to health care or entitlements to social security, as well as those working in conditions that do not comply with health and safety and/or environmental standards.